PingYiwei/Yiwei-Ping/content/authors/admin/_index.md

 - Visitors
 ---

 I am a student in Tongji University and studying for Phd.
-My reasearch includes steel structure design, self-centering structure 安and seismic  evaluation.
+My reasearch includes steel structure design, self-centering structure and seismic  evaluation.

-Except my reasearch, I am also interested in computer hardware, technology and machine learning.
+Except my research, I am also interested in computer hardware, technology and machine learning.
 I may devote myself to the interdisciplinary development of computer technology and structure engineering in the future.